occasionales/occasionales.github.io/_posts/2020-04-05-Inisghts-into-LSTMs.md

 comments: true
 ---

 While working on my master thesis, I had to look at various LSTM networks and quickly try to estimate how well they would be suited for embedded implementation.
 That is, would these networks be an excellent candidate to put on a microprocessor with a limited amount of computing resources available.
-I therefore looked mainly at three things
+I, therefore, looked mainly at three things.

-* Number of parameters in network.
+* Number of parameters in the network.
 * Feature map size.
 * Number of multiply and accumulate operations (MACC).

-I'll now go more deeply into how to calculate two of these considerations, in particular number of parameters and number of MACCs.
-The feature map size depends very highly on how the feature map are stored on the RAM, but very rough approach is to take the two largest consecutive feature maps and calculate the size of those together.
-First let us look a bit into LSTMs.
+I'll now go more deeply into how to calculate two of these considerations, in particular the number of parameters and number of MACCs.
+The feature map size depends very highly on how the feature maps are stored on the RAM, but a very rough approach is to take the two largest consecutive feature maps and calculate the size of those together.
+First, let us look a bit into LSTMs.

 # Long Short-Term Memory
 Recurrent neural networks are a class of neural networks, where node connections form a directed graph along a temporal sequence.
 In more simple terms, they are networks with loops that allow information to endure within the network.